-Since 2002, volunteers have been regularly monitoring the water quality of Grenadier Pond through the Ministry of Natural Resources Lake Partner Program.
+Since 2002, volunteers have been regularly monitoring the water quality of Grenadier Pond through the Lake Partner Program.

 Testing Grenadier Pond's Water Quality

-The Lake Partner Program is a province-wide, volunteer-based, water-quality monitoring program.
+The Lake Partner Program is a province-wide, volunteer-based, water-quality monitoring program operated in partnership with the Ontario Ministry of Environment Conservation and Parks.
 Volunteers collect total phosphorus samples and make monthly water clarity observations on their lakes.
 This information will allow the early detection of changes in the nutrient status and/or the water clarity of the lake due to the impacts of shoreline development, climate change and other stresses.